-I wish that more people were this savvy.
+I wish that more business owners and managers were this savvy.
 I have seen this type of benefit, over and over again, with my clients.
 They have more of a payback as a result of the professional cleaning services we provide than the cost of those services to the business.

-This benefit comes in the form of high employee morale resulting in increased productivity, happy customers that share their experiences with others, and the lifting of stress from the owner because they no longer spend their time and energy disciplining employees for not cleaning.
+This benefit comes in the form of high employee morale resulting in increased productivity, happy customers that share their experiences with others, and the lifting of stress from managers because they no longer spend their time and energy disciplining employees for not cleaning.

 When I started my business, I naively presumed that I could teach anyone to clean.
-Boy was I wrong.
+Boy, was I wrong.
 I found that some people just don’t see dirt.
-The level of perceptual detail to even identify places that need to be cleaned cannot be taught.
+I learned that the level of perceptual detail to even identify places that need to be cleaned cannot be taught.
 I also found that some people can’t move their bodies in a fashion that would allow them to complete the work efficiently.

 Some businesses rotate the task of cleaning the restroom among employees.
 This makes sense if you want morale to quickly deteriorate.
 Using a protocol such as this makes every one feel like they are cleaning up after everyone else; great for your reputation as an employer.

 Other businesses use a competition as a way for employees to avoid being assigned restroom cleaning tasks.
 The employee who ranks at the bottom on a particular measure has the privilege of cleaning up everyone else’s shit (literally).
 This has the effect of being a method for punishing and/or embarrassing employees.